 A chargeback is the reversal of a sale transaction that arises from a processing technicality, a customer dispute or fraudulent activity.
-All chargebacks are violations of the rules and regulations established by a payment brand, such as Visa® or MasterCard®.
+All chargebacks are violations of the rules and regulations established by a payment brand, such as Visa®, MasterCard® or debit network.

-Chargebacks are something every merchant wants to avoid, as they can result in lost revenue.
+Chargebacks are something every business wants to avoid, as they can result in lost revenue.

 Here are some of the most common reasons why chargebacks happen.
 Your customer: